 Total rates revenue for the year was \$73.4 million, and revenue from all other sources totalled \$86.5 million.

-General rate revenue increased partially as a result of growth in the District being higher than expected for the year (see Figure 4).
+General rate revenue increased partially as a result of growth in the District being higher than expected for the year (see Figure 4 on page 26).